-The deadliest wildfire in California history was blazing far away from here, about 75 miles north in the town of Paradise, but Mark Cooper and Galen Ellis saw danger just outside of their window.
+The deadliest wildfire in California history was blazing far away from here, about a 75-mile drive north in the town of Paradise, but Mark Cooper and Galen Ellis saw danger just outside of their window.

 The couple’s beige three-bedroom house blends beautifully with their wooded lot.
 But the next time a wind-swept firestorm erupts here in the Sierra Nevada Mountain foothills, they fear those cedar and ponderosa pine trees could become a flaming 20-story cage.

 “We are now at the point of wondering: Do the risks now outweigh the costs of owning a home?” said Ellis, who is 57 and nearing retirement.
 “A lot of people here are thinking, ‘It wasn’t me this year, but it could be next year.’”